sylhare/Type-on-Strap/README.md

 ### Remote Theme

-Now you can use any theme gem with github pages with [29/11/2017 Github Pages Broadcast](https://github.com/blog/2464-use-any-theme-with-github-pages).
+Now you can use any theme gem with GitHub pages with [29/11/2017 Github Pages Broadcast](https://github.com/blog/2464-use-any-theme-with-github-pages).
 For that remove all `theme:` attributes from `_config.yml` and add instead:

 ```yml